Reguineo0/Reguineo0/README.md

 <p>
 </p>
 <p>A music player is a device or application that allows users to listen to audio files stored locally or streamed online.
-These players offer features like customizable playlists, sound equalization, music library management, etc.</p>
+These players offer features like customizable playlists, sound equalization or more functions. etc, </p>
 <br>
   <a href="https://github.com/Reguineo0/Reproductor-De-Musica" target="_blank">
 <img src="https://img.shields.io/badge/CODE-80ffaa?style=for-the-badge&logo=github&logoColor=black"></a>